-- 8.2.1 We have established a Water Resources Management Plan Committee to help us discharge our responsibilities as a Board with respect to development of our rdWRMP.
-The Committee comprises: - Tony Cocker (Committee Chairman) - Chris Bolt (Non-executive Director) - Tony Roper (Non-executive Director) - Pauline Walsh (Chief Executive Officer) - Tim Monod (Director of Legal and Assurance) - Chris Offer (Director of Regulation and Strategy) - 8.2.2 The Committee invited individuals from the project team to attend Committee meetings as non-members including Marie Whaley (Interim Director of Asset Strategy), Doug Hunt (Project Director) and Julie Smith (Head of Legal Services). - 8.2.3 The Committee provided oversight and scrutiny of development of this rdWRMP to ensure it represents the most cost effective and sustainable long-term solution and meets legal requirements and relevant guidelines. - 8.2.4 The Committee will continue to meet until the Company's WRMP19 is published.
-The Committee Chairman reports to the Board on its proceedings after each meeting.
+- 8.2.1 We have established a Water Resources Management Plan Committee to help us discharge our responsibilities as a Board with respect to development of our fWRMP19.
+The Committee comprises: - Tony Cocker (Committee Chairman) - Chris Bolt (Non-executive Director) - Tony Roper (Non-executive Director) - Pauline Walsh (Chief Executive Officer) - Tim Monod (Director of Legal and Assurance) - 8.2.2 The Committee invited individuals from the project team to attend Committee meetings as non-members including Marie Whaley (Interim Director of Asset Strategy), Doug Hunt (Project Director) and Julie Smith (Head of Legal Services). - 8.2.3 The Committee provided oversight and scrutiny of development of this fWRMP19 to ensure it represents the most cost effective and sustainable long-term solution and meets legal requirements and relevant guidelines.